Top 10 Best Things to do in Knoxville, Tennessee with Kids! Plus tips for an even better visit!

 Of course, Ijams Nature Center is free for the whole family, but consider leaving a donation or supporting the nature center through a purchase at the gift shop!

-You can easily spend just an hour on the mail trail or the entire day at Ijams.
+You can easily spend just an hour on the main trail or the entire day at Ijams.
 Just be sure to take your own food if you plan to spend the day out on the water.

 #3 Knoxville activity with kids!: Zoo Knoxville